WeirauchLab/MARIO/README.md

 # MARIO pipeline

-The MARIO pipeline was designed to identify Allele-Specific Behavior (ASB) at heterozygous positions based on known genotyping information.
+The MARIO (Measurement of Allelic Ratio Informatics Operator) pipeline was designed to identify Allele-Specific Behavior (ASB) at heterozygous positions based on known genotyping information.

 Additionaly, the flexible design allows for multiple uses (detailed in diagram below)